rnelsonchem/costcalc2/docs/interpret_results.rst

 of product.
 This is a common metric for process waste, as larger PMI values can be interpreted as more materials being used, and potentially wasted, to create 1 kg of product.
-A "perfect" PMI is 1, which means that 1 kg of material was used to make 1 kg of product.
+A "perfect" PMI is 1, which means that 1 kg of material was used to make 1 kg of product, for example a gas-phase polymerization may be expected to have a PMI close to 1.
 These values are shown in different columns because the per reaction PMI is calculated from the *kg/kg rxn* data, whereas the per route PMI is calculated from the *kg/kg prod* data.

 .. note::

-   The PMI calculations as implemented by *costcalc* may not be strictly correct, because the solvent recycling is factored into the calculation.
-   The final PMI here only considers solvent masses that go to waste (are not recycled), whereas a true PMI may not always consider recycling.
-To get these PMI values, you can simply set the solvent recycling parameters ("Sol Recyc" column) to zero for all solvents, and the Excel file will recalculate the PMI parameters.
-These all-solvent PMI values will likely be dominated by solvent usage, though.
+   The PMI calculations as implemented by *costcalc* may not be strictly correct, because compound recycling is factored into the calculation.
+The final PMI here only considers compound masses that go to waste (are not recycled), whereas a true PMI may not always consider recycling.
+To get these PMI values, you can simply set the recycling parameters ("Recycle" column) to zero for all compounds, and the Excel file will recalculate the PMI parameters.
+Without recycling solvents, the PMI will likely be dominated by these materials, though.

 .. _OPEX: